ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

   They can sort the list based on all fields except for competency description.
   They can also filter the list through the *Competency Search* at the top of the page, which can be expanded for advanced search options.
 | All selected competencies are displayed in the *Selected Competencies* table and can be de-selected again by clicking on the trash icon.
-  Finally, they can select if they also want to import the relations between the imported competencies.
+  Finally, instructors can select if they also want to import the relations between the imported competencies.

 |instructor-import-competencies|

 **3. Import Standardized Competencies**

-| When importing standardized competencies, instructors can view the complete standardized competency catalog (TODO: link! also fix other link) of their instance.
+| When importing standardized competencies, instructors can view the complete :ref:`standardized competency catalog<standardized_competency_catalog>` of their instance.
   They can filter the displayed competencies by title and knowledge area.

 | Clicking on the name of a competency opens its details on the right side and clicking on the checkbox next to the name selects it for import.